napiorkowskimarcin/404-DEV-AND-DEL-API-DOCKER/README.md

 ## Finished:

 - NodeJS/ Express to start application and load necessary modules.
-- Handlebars/Bootstrap to create views
+- Pure API
 - MongoDB/Mongoose to create accounts and store their random id
-- passport to log users
+- Passport to log users
+- Authenticate the routes
-- redis to cache some data.
+- Redis to cache some data.

 ## What is left:

 - ...started on passport JWT
-- ...is Authenticated!
 - move mongokey to .env
 - check TypeScript and Docker
-- rearrange to API
 - create a SWAGGER doc

 ## What I do not like:

-- redis is slower than axios! already filtered storing data, to check why it is not improving the app.
 - password (backend) verification does not exist yet
 -